 The Complete Guide to Hiking Half Dome in Yosemite National Park

 Hiking Half Dome in Yosemite National Park is one of the most legendary adventures in the American outdoors.
 Rising nearly 5,000 feet above Yosemite Valley, the granite summit offers panoramic views of the Sierra Nevada and a thrilling climb up the famous cable route.
+For many hikers, reaching the top of Half Dome is a true bucket-list achievement.

 This guide will walk you through everything you need to know before attempting the hike, including permits, the best time to go, training tips, common mistakes, and the best places to stay and eat near Yosemite.